GangadharYande/BankApp/Readme.md

 ### Transaction History
 Users can view the history of transactions, filter by date range, and search for specific transactions.

+### Bank Statement via Email
+User Can request Transaction statements from start date to end date

 ## Notifications
 ### Email Notifications
 Users receive email notifications for significant events such as account creation, transactions, and profile updates.